 Surrogacy is an arrangement between the intended parents and the birth parents, whereby a woman carries a baby with the intention that the intended parents will raise it.
 There are two types of surrogacy – gestational surrogacy, which involves an embryo created with an egg from one of the intended parents or a donor, and traditional surrogacy which involves the surrogate’s egg.
 Both types are legal in most parts of Australia.

 Altruistic surrogacy is the only legal type of surrogacy available in Australia.
-A surrogate can be reimbursed for out of pocket expenses but she cannot receive a payment or reward in exchange for being a surrogate.
+A surrogate can be reimbursed for out of pocket expenses but she cannot receive a payment, fee or reward in exchange for being a surrogate.

 Commercial surrogacy is practised overseas in several countries, and that involves the intended parents paying the surrogate a fee, on top of her expenses, for carrying a child for them.
 Commercial surrogacy is illegal across Australia.

 Single men and gay couples can pursue surrogacy in almost all States – unfortunately Western Australia only allows single women and heterosexual couples to engage in surrogacy, which means overseas surrogacy is the only option for single men and gay dads in WA.
 We are optimistic that the laws will be reformed soon.
 You can read more about State surrogacy laws in Australia.

 If you are interested in pursuing surrogacy within Australia, altruistic surrogacy is all about the relationship.
 About half of surrogacy arrangements involve pre-existing relationships (friends or relatives) whilst the other half involve ‘new’ relationships – that is, people who have met with the purpose of entering into a surrogacy arrangement.
 You can read more about finding a surrogate in Australia, and this post which includes an interactive chart.